Gitlab user gets blocked: Try out gitlab deployment tokens for openQA

 An alternative solution to at least notice such issues is of course monitoring again.

-#2 Updated by nicksinger about 1 year ago
+#2 Updated by nicksinger over 2 years ago

 - Status changed from Workable to In Progress